reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 });
 ```

-There are cases in deployment where we can't leverage the use of Docker image layer cache because we have `.jar` dependencies in our backend.
-A `lib/` directory around 150mb in size.
-Modifying a single line in controller script will invalidate the image cache unless we declare many layers in Dockerfile.
-The solution for this is to put the backend scripts in a sigle directory called `src/` so any changes in scripts will only affect the specific layer.
+In some deployment scenarios, we cannot fully utilize the Docker image layer cache due to .jar dependencies in our backend, such as a lib/ directory approximately 150MB in size.
+Modifying a single line in a controller script would invalidate the image cache unless we define multiple layers in the Dockerfile.
+The solution is to place the backend scripts in a dedicated directory, such as src/, so that any changes to the scripts only impact the specific layer.

 **Updated Backend Structure:**